 There are a range of biological pressures of interest to researchers, such as arterial pressure, ventricular pressure, intracranial pressure, venous pressure, thoracic pressure, bladder pressure etc. Each application has a different requirement for the pressure sensor.
 For example, left ventricular pressure requires a high sampling frequency and frequency response while intracranial pressure requires accuracy at low pressure values.

-The Millar Rat Telemetry utilizes a solid state pressure sensor to provide high fidelity recordings with sensitivity for performance at both high and low pressure values.
+The Kaha Sciences Rat Telemetry system (formerly sold by Millar) utilizes a solid state pressure sensor to provide high fidelity recordings with sensitivity for performance at both high and low pressure values.

 The left ventricle provides the pressure required to circulate blood in the systemic circulation and perfuse tissues and organs.
 The pressure is generated from the contraction of the muscle wall of the left ventricle and thus, peak left ventricular pressure is similar in value to peak systolic pressure.
 As there are two phases in the cardiac cycle, systole and diastole, the contraction and relaxation of the ventricle generates cyclic pressure waveforms with a large amplitude.